Home PowerPoint Photoshop Photos Other Studio Info

-Excerpt/Capsule: Learn how to animate a series of headshots -- very useful for an opening slide sequence.
-You can also use the same technique for product shots or vacation pictures -- just substitute the headshots!
+Learn how to animate a series of headshots.
+This is a very useful technique for an opening slide sequence.

 First, take a look at this embedded presentation below.